First U.S. moon landing since 1972 set to happen today as spacecraft closes in on lunar surface

 Houston-based Intuitive Machines readied its Odysseus lander for touchdown on the moon today, a nail-biting one-hour 13-minute descent from orbit to become the first U.S.-built spacecraft to stick a moon landing in more than 50 years and the first ever by a private company.

+After some adjustments in the final hours, touchdown is now expected at 6:24 p.m.
+EST.

-One day after braking into a 57-mile-high orbit tilted 80 degrees to the moon's equator, Odysseus' methane-fueled main engine was primed to ignite around 3:11 p.m.
+One day after braking into an orbit tilted 80 degrees to the moon's equator, Odysseus' methane-fueled main engine was primed to ignite shortly after 5 p.m.
 EST, lowering the far side of the orbit to a point near the landing site some 186 miles from the moon's south pole.

-As the 14-foot-tall spacecraft descends toward the surface, on-board cameras and lasers are programmed to scan the ground below to identify landmarks, providing steering inputs to the lander's guidance system to help fine tune the trajectory.
+The start of the descent was delayed about two hours after Intuitive Machines opted to keep Odysseus up for an additional orbit, presumably to allow more time for pre-landing checks.
+Once on its way down, on-board cameras and lasers are programmed to scan the ground below to identify landmarks, providing steering inputs to the lander's guidance system to help fine tune the trajectory.

-One hour later, around 4:12 p.m., the main engine is expected to ignite again at an altitude of about 18 miles and to keep firing for the final 10 minutes of the descent, flipping Odysseus from a horizontal orientation to vertical and dropping straight down at just under 4 mph.
+One hour later, around 6:12 p.m., the main engine is expected to ignite again at an altitude of just under 20 miles and to keep firing for the final 10 minutes of the descent, flipping Odysseus from a horizontal orientation to vertical and dropping straight down at just under 4 mph.

 As the spacecraft drops below 100 feet, an innovative camera package, known as "EagleCam," built by students at Embry-Riddle Aeronautical University, will fall away and attempt to photograph the lander's final descent from the side.
 NASA cameras on board the spacecraft will photograph the ground directly below.